DavidCGranger/Dell-Precision-7520-Legacy-macOS/README.md

 After you have created a bootable Installer, copy the EFI folder to the EFI partition of the installer drive and install as usual (GUID Partiton Map; APFS).
 After the installation, mount the EFI partition of the installed OS and copy the EFI folder to its partition.

+## Trouble in the macOS Installer
+If USB and the trackpad don't work as intended, here I'm quickly going over how to fix at least one of these issues.
+What's happening, is, AlpsHID, the kext for Magic trackpad Emulation isn't liking the installer, so you need to disable it temporally for the install process.
+I didn't yet find a fix for USB, but you should be able to install macOS like this and as soon as the install is complete, everything should work as intended.

 ## WiFi
 For WiFi to work on High Sierra, you need to install HeliPort, you can find it here: https://github.com/OpenIntelWireless/HeliPort, and run that